 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone with a superior FICO score.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double that of someone having a superior credit score.

-Improving your FICO score is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (773) 938-2585 and we can help you get on the right track to the home of your dreams.

 There are ways to raise your score.
 Building your FICO score takes time.
-It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score by using these helpful hints:
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, make sure you pay them off in one or two payments.

 - Keep up with payments.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're able to make payments to a lender.
+Late payments hurt your credit history.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
 With the help of Mark Malave, the loan application process can be a stress-free experience so you, too, can achieve home ownership.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.